Abbeyleix: Road

 The N8 road to Cork passed through Abbeyleix prior to the opening of the M8 motorway in 2010.
 With the opening of the M8 the N77 road was extended along the route of the former N8 from Durrow to Portlaoise.
 Access to the M8 from Abbeyleix is also provided via the R433 road.

 Rail

 Abbeyleix railway station, on the line from Portlaoise to Kilkenny, opened on 1 March 1865 and closed on 1 January 1963.

 Bus

 Both Bus Éireann's Expressway service and the Aircoach service, between Dublin and Cork, ceased to serve Abbeyleix in 2012.
 As an interim measure, until August 2012, Bus Éireann operated a shuttle service (route 128) to connect with Expressway services at Portlaoise.
 Slieve Bloom Coaches also have a route from Borris-in-Ossory to Portlaoise which serves the town.

-The TFI Local Link 828 and 858 bus services connect Abbeyleix to Portlaoise and Cashel and Thurles.
+The TFI Local Link 858a and 858b bus services connect Abbeyleix to Portlaoise and Cashel and Thurles. and also has a 822 service that connects Abbeyleix to Mountrath and Carlow.